-Brand: Model: Model Year: VIN: Engino Transmission
+Brand: Model: Model Year: VIN: Engino Transmission:

-from to from to Engine.
-1141151111551011.
+from to from to Engine: Transmission.

-Chevrolet Corvette 2020 2022 - - All All
+Chevrolet Corvette 2020 2024 - - All All

-Involved Region or Country North America, Europe, Middle East, Japan, Australia/New Zealand Note: This condition may more commonly appear after the vehicle sits for an extended period of time, especially in high humidity.
+Involved Region or Country North America, Europe, Middle East, Japan, Australia/New Zealand Additional Options (RPO's) Equipped with Performance Brakes (RPO J55 or J56) Note: This condition may more commonly appear after the vehicle sits for an extended period of time, especially in high humidity.
 Condition Some customers may comment on feeling a brake pulsation or hearing a noise when applying the brakes.
 They may also comment on seeing a pitting condition with the brake rotor's surface.
-This condition is called out in the Owner Manual.
-Refer to Brakes and should be reviewed with the customer.
 Following the information below will be helpful with reducing the surface corrosion.